 - Empty toner cartridges from copying machines and printers (preferably in the original package in order to avoid spills and stains)

-This is where to put bulky waste and other waste such as porcelain/cheramics.
+This is where to put bulky waste and other waste such as porcelain/cheramics and laboratory glass made of borosilicate.
 Sort your waste well so as to produce as little other waste as possible.
 This waste is transported to treatment plans where the materials are sorted and recycled, energy recovered or deposited.

 Bulky waste and furniture must be labelled with applicable ZZ-reference or it will not be collected.